CBS7 FIRST ALERT Forecast for Friday, August 18th, 2023

 Still hot, but some relief is on the way...

 High pressure is still in control, but some changes are on the way for the near-future.
 If everyone can hang on a few more days, temperatures will be cooler next week with highs in the 90s returning.
-Wednesday is looking to see a high of *only* 93°.
-Along with cooler temperatures on the way, rain chances return to the area with 10-30% chances Monday, Tuesday and Wednesday.
+Wednesday is looking to see a high of *only* 93°F. Along with cooler temperatures on the way, rain chances return to the area with 10-30% chances Monday through Thursday.
 Hang in there!

 Copyright 2023 KOSA.
 All rights reserved.